Hazel Thompson is a seasoned and multi award-winning British photojournalist and filmmaker.

 Her essay on the UK’s teenage runaways ‘Home & Away’ evolved from an assignment for Observer Magazine into a three part news series for channel FIVE NEWS, where Hazel wrote, reported and presented the story on camera.

-Her latest short film 'Riva & Albert' - a compelling story about friendship & love beyond generations - has been selected to screen at Brief Encounters as part of the global Encounters Short Film and Animation Festival 2013.
+Hazel’s short film 'Riva & Albert' - a compelling story about friendship & love beyond generations - has been selected to screen at Brief Encounters as part of the global Encounters Short Film and Animation Festival 2013.
 Hazel was both the co-producer and director of photography for this film.

-Hazel is also a highly acclaimed speaker, workshop facilitator and judge for wide variety of conferences, festivals and competitions around the world.
+She is also a highly acclaimed speaker, workshop facilitator and judge for wide variety of conferences, festivals and competitions around the world.

 Hazel is available for assignments worldwide.